Deadline looms in Vautour family battle to remain on land in N.B. national park - New Brunswick | Globalnews.ca

 Vautour staged a 50-year battle against expropriation after the park was created in 1969, living in a cabin without electricity until his death in February 2021.

-The Vautour family maintain they are Metis-Acadian and the land is unceded Mi’kmaw territory that is subject to an ongoing court challenge.
+The Vautour family maintain they are Metis-Acadian and the land is unceded Mi’kmaq territory that is subject to an ongoing court challenge.

 The family’s lawyer, Michael Swinwood, says he’s now waiting for the courts to set a date for a hearing, and there should be no evictions while the case remains before the courts.